-The SI joints and the joint where the two halves join at the front of the pevis allow the pelvis some flexibility in shape.
+As well as connecting at the SI joints, the two halves of the hip bone also connect at the pubic synthesis or pubic bone.
 These joints allow the hip bones and sacrum to move relative to each other.

 The lumbar spine connects the pelvis to the ribcage and is made up of five vertebrae.
 These vertebrae are quite large and contrary to the usual notion that they are large to support the weight of the upper torso, I'd suggest that they are large so as to be able to transfer forces between ribcage and pelvis and vice versa.

 If dealing with low back pain it can be helpful to define the lower back as including the lumbar spine, the sacrum, the si joints, the lower part of the ribcage and thoracic spine (the thoracolumbar junction).

 One structure that includes all of this is the thoracolumbar fascia.

 One reason for including the sacrum and SI joints in the lower back is that imbalances between the SI joints may cause low back pain.
 Note this imbalance may actually come from the hip joints, or even from the lower leg bones via the previously mentioned long hip muscles.

 Another possible source for low back pain may be imbalance or poor muscle function at the thoracolumbar junction.
 Basically this is where the lumbar spine meets the ribcage.
 Muscles that overlap this junction include the latissimus dorsai, serratus posterior inferior and the transverse abdominis.